 Push the noodles to one side of the pan and then add in your prawns so you can easily cook them for a couple of minutes on both sides.
 Once cooked, toss everything together with the remaining sauce that has the garlic added to it.

 Remove from heat and serve straight away topped with sesame seeds.

-I’d say no. Prawns are never their best when reheated and with how quick this recipe is to make, it’s definitely designed to cook then eat straight away.
+I’d say no. Prawns are never their best when reheated and the noodles may become sticky if they sit for too long.
+With how quick this recipe is to make, it’s definitely designed to cook then eat straight away.

 You can, but the method of cooking will change.
 Prawns cook really quickly making them perfect for this one pan meal If you want to substitute with tofu or chicken for example, you’ll need to cook these separately first then just mix through at the end with the remaining sauce once the noodles and broccoli are cooked.

 To ensure your prawns are cooked through, cook them for about 2-3 minutes on each side, or until they turn pink and opaque.
 Be careful not to overcook them, as this can make them tough and rubbery.

 While udon noodles are recommended for this recipe, you can use other types of noodles if you prefer.
 The easiest substitute would be fresh hokkien but you can use any noodles such as rice noodles or soba noodles, just cook them first according to their packet directions and add to the pan with the sauce.